-This blog post describes interesting indigenous people we visited in Namibia and Botswana.
-It was a privilege spending time with them learning about their daily lives and culture.
+This blog post describes interesting indigenous people visited in Namibia and Botswana.
+It was a privilege spending time with them learning about their daily lives and rich African culture.

-Surviving a fast-moving safari means learning to live on the fly while watching constantly changing scenery.
-Each day reveals new African secrets but absorbing so much information is challenging.
-Posting key experiences at the end of each day is my preference but with long days and limited Internet access it’s not always possible.
+Surviving a fast-moving safari means learning to live on the fly while watching constantly changing scenery and adjusting to new and different circumstances.
+Each day reveals more African secrets but absorbing so much history and information is challenging.
+Posting key experiences at the end of each day is ideal, but with long days and limited Internet access it’s not always possible.

 We hiked near Khorixas in northwest Namibia’s Etosha Pan.
-Etosha means ‘Great White Place’.
+Etosha means ‘Great White Place’ in the Oshiwambo language.
 The large pan is part of the Kalahari Basin and spreads across a quarter of Etosha National Park covering over 8,000 miles.
 The pan is home to many species of mammals, birds, reptiles, amphibians, and astonishingly, one species of fish.

 Welwitschia is endemic to the Namib Desert.
 The unique long-lived plant has a short stem surrounded by leaves that become twisted and frayed as they age.
 Some of these unusual plants are over 1500 years old!

 The Nama people lived a semi nomadic pastoral life in Namaqualand, while the Herero are pastoral cattle breeding people living in central and eastern Namibia.
 For years the Herero and Nama fought each other and later they battled German colonial troops.
 Warfare caused extermination of a large part of their populations.

 Herero emphasis on cattle farming is clear in the attire of their women.
 The stunning traditional outfits come from a Victorian woman’s dress worn over petticoats topped with a horn-shaped hat (said to represent the horns of a cow) made from rolled cloth.